Key Takeaways

 Key Stats

-During Baymard’s 15 years of large-scale checkout usability testing (including our recently completed 2-year project retesting all of our findings), we have found that checkout design and flow is frequently the sole cause for users abandoning their cart during the checkout flow.
+During Baymard’s 16 years of large-scale checkout usability testing (including our most recent checkout deep-dive study), we have found that checkout design and flow is frequently the sole cause for users abandoning their cart during the checkout flow.

 With users so close to completing their purchase, it is almost unbearable to think about them leaving their cart because of an unnecessary barrier to checkout.

-Our testing further reveals that the average large-sized e-commerce site can gain as much as a 35% increase in conversion rate just by making design changes to their checkout process.
+Baymard’s research findings further reveal that the average large-sized ecommerce site can gain as much as a 35% increase in conversion rate just by making design changes to their checkout process.

-Our 2024 Checkout UX e-commerce ux benchmark now includes:
+Our 2025 Checkout ecommerce UX benchmark now includes:

-- 30,000+ checkout implementation examples that have been manually reviewed and scored by Baymard’s team of UX researchers
+- 41,000+ checkout performance scores that have been manually reviewed and scored by Baymard’s team of UX researchers

-- 26,000+ worst and best practice examples from leading e-commerce sites in US and Europe (categorized and performance verified)
+- 33,000+ worst and best practice examples from leading ecommerce sites in US and Europe (categorized and performance verified)

-In this article, we’ll analyze this dataset to provide you with the current state of e-commerce Checkout UX and outline 11 common design pitfalls to avoid.
+In this article, we’ll analyze this dataset to provide you with the current state of ecommerce Checkout UX and outline 10 common design best practices to follow.

 Each dot represents the summarized UX score of one site across the guidelines within that respective topic.
 The top row is the total checkout UX performance.

-The benchmark reveals that 65% of the leading US and European e-commerce sites have a “mediocre” or worse Checkout UX performance, with only 2% rating “good”.
+Taking desktop sites first, the benchmark reveals that 64% of the leading US and European ecommerce sites have a “mediocre” or worse Checkout UX performance, with only 2% rating “good”.

-Moreover, none were rated “perfect”, and 11% of the sites have checkouts that are downright “poor”.
+Moreover, none are rated “perfect”, and 15% of the sites have checkouts that are downright “poor” or “very poor”.

-1) 50% of Sites Don’t Make “Guest Checkout” the Most Prominent Option
+1) Make “Guest Checkout” the Most Prominent Option (62% of Sites Don’t)

 Allowing users to check out as a “guest” is key to avoiding unnecessary abandonments, as many users will refuse to create an account simply to check out.